-Once you know how much money you need (perhaps plus a bit more for unexpected expenses), you can consider how you can raise the money you need.
+Once you know how much money you need (plus a bit more for unexpected expenses), you can consider how you can raise the money you need.

 Many people use personal savings to start their business.
-Almost certainly, you’ll need to invest some of your money, if you're to attract funding from others.
+Others use redundancy money or raise funds by selling assets, such as shares, or by 'down-sizing'.
+However you raise the money, you will almost certainly need to invest some of your own money if you're to attract funding from others.

 Borrowing start-up funds from friends and family is a tried and tested option, but they should only invest money they can afford to lose.
 If the business fails, relationships can become irreversibly damaged.

 Legal agreements signed by both parties are recommended: then everyone knows where they stand.
 Some friends and family members might be willing to provide an interest-free loan, while others will expect to profit, either through money or part ownership.
 You must weigh up the possible long-term consequences of conceding equity.